Roshanat19/COGNORISE-INFOTECH/README.md

 Insights into factors affecting sales

 Files:
-bigmart_sales_analysis.ipynb - Jupyter Notebook with the analysis and visualizations bigmart_sales_data.csv - Dataset used for the analysis
+TASK 3 - BIGMART SALES DATA.ipynb - Jupyter Notebook with the analysis and visualizations bigmart_sales_data.csv - Dataset used for the analysis

 Contact